sdiehl/compiler-crates/docs/src/symbol_table.md

 ## Best Practices

-When using symbol_table in compiler projects, consider these guidelines:

 Use `static_symbol!` for all keywords and operators known at compile time.
 This eliminates runtime interning overhead for the most common symbols.
 Create a module specifically for language keywords to centralize these definitions.

 Prefer `GlobalSymbol` over local `SymbolTable` in multi-threaded compilers.
 The global approach simplifies code and enables better parallelization.
 Local tables only make sense for isolated processing with no symbol sharing.